 - 1) These transfers are for tenants who have been a MPHA tenant for three consecutive years.
-They will not occur if MPHA's overall occupancy rate is less than 98%. - 2) A tenant may request a management to transfer from an efficiency unit to a one-bedroom unit within their highrise building or for personal satisfaction. - 3) If the tenant refuses one suitable offer, MPHA will cancel the transfer.
+They will not occur if MPHA's overall occupancy rate is less than 98%. - 2) A tenant may request a management to transfer from an efficiency unit to a onebedroom unit within their highrise building or for personal satisfaction. - 3) If the tenant refuses one suitable offer, MPHA will cancel the transfer. - 4) One-bedroom units at 1515 Park Ave, 1225 8th St S and 1212 9th St S will be offered to Tenants who are lease compliant and have lived at one of those buildings for at least three years and who want to transfer from a studio unit.
+One-bedroom units will be offered based on move-in date, with the tenant who has lived in their current studio unit the longest receiving the first offer.
+A resident in a studio will be offered 1 unit if they decline the unit their name will be placed at the bottom of the transfer list and the offer date will serve as the new priority date.